juliamuiruri4/insideAIF/Samples/Translator-API/TypeScript/README.md

 ![Azure AI Translator API](/Images/thumbnail-translator-API.png)

-The Azure AI Foundry Translator API (Public Preview) enables you to translate text leveraging neural machine translation (NMT) or large language model translation (LLM).
+The Microsoft Foundry Translator API (Public Preview) enables you to translate text leveraging neural machine translation (NMT) or large language model translation (LLM).
 In this episode, April shows you how to translate a conversation between an English speaking customer support agent and a French speaking customer, accommodating for both tone and gender.

-Try it yourself in Azure AI Foundry and start translating with LLMs: [ai.azure.com](https://ai.azure.com)
+Try it yourself in Microsoft Foundry and start translating with LLMs: [ai.azure.com](https://ai.azure.com)

-Learn more about the Azure AI Translator API: [aka.ms/insideAIF/translator-API](https://aka.ms/insideAIF/translator-API) Configure your Azure AI Foundry resource: [aka.ms/insideAIF/configure-Azure-resources](https://aka.ms/insideAIF/configure-Azure-resources)
+Learn more about the Azure AI Translator API: [aka.ms/insideAIF/translator-API](https://aka.ms/insideAIF/translator-API) Configure your Microsoft Foundry resource: [aka.ms/insideAIF/configure-Azure-resources](https://aka.ms/insideAIF/configure-Azure-resources)

 ## Prerequisites

-- An Azure AI Foundry resource created in the [Azure portal](https://portal.azure.com).
-Review the [Configure your Azure AI Foundry resource](https://aka.ms/insideAIF/configure-Azure-resources) document for guidance.
+- A Microsoft Foundry resource created in the [Azure portal](https://portal.azure.com).
+Review the [Configure your Microsoft Foundry resource](https://aka.ms/insideAIF/configure-Azure-resources) document for guidance.
 - A `GPT-4o` or `GPT-4o-mini` deployment

 ## Run the Samples